astrodevs-labs/tholgar/README.md

 </p>

 <p align="center">
-    Tholgar is a protocol which build Auto compounder on top of Warlord from Paladin Finance.
+    Tholgar is a protocol that builds an Auto-Compounder on top of Warlord from Paladin Finance.
 </p>

 ## Motivation

-The motivation behind this project is to be able to attract more users to discover and use Paladin products.
-We started with Warlord which is the only index for governance tokens in the market and we will expand to other products in the future.
+The motivation behind this project is to attract more users to discover and use Paladin products.
+We started with Warlord, the only index for governance tokens in the market, and we plan to expand to other products in the future.

 ## Architecture